sccn/EEGDash/docs/source/dataset_summary/table.rst

    </figcaption>
    </figure>

-Pathology, modality, and dataset type now surface as consistent color-coded tags so you can scan the table at a glance and reuse the same visual language as the model catalog.
+Pathology, modality, and dataset type now surface as consistent color-coded tags so you can scan the table at a glance.
 .. raw:: html

   <!-- jQuery + DataTables core -->